DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 > If the test you run in the debug mode contains a [test hook](../guides/basic-guides/organize-tests.md#test-hooks),
 > it is paused within this hook before the first action.

-You can also use the **Unlock page** switch in the footer to unlock the tested page and interact with its elements.
+You can use the **Unlock page** switch in the footer to unlock the tested page and interact with its elements.

 *Related configuration file property*: [debugMode](configuration-file.md#debugmode).

 ### --debug-on-fail

-Specifies whether to enter the [debug mode](#-d---debug-mode) when a test fails.
+If enabled, TestCafe enters the [debug mode](#-d---debug-mode) when a test fails.

 ```sh
 testcafe chrome tests/sample-fixture.js --debug-on-fail
 ```

 If this option is enabled, TestCafe pauses the test when it fails.
-This allows you to view the tested page and determine the cause of the fail.
+This allows you to view the tested page and find the cause of the fail.

-When you are done, click the **Finish** button in the footer to end test execution.
+When you finish debugging, click the **Finish** button in the footer to end test execution.

 *Related configuration file property*: [debugOnFail](configuration-file.md#debugonfail).